-- Another relative standard that was met in 2018, but not met in 2019 is fish species richness in main channel habitat. - Looking at the annual values, richness declined from 2016 to 2017 and has remained below the reference sites. - The 4 year running average is not similar to the lowest performing reference site and as a result this standard is not currently met.
+- A relative standard that was not met in 2019, and again in 2020 is fish species richness in main channel habitat. - Looking at the annual values, richness has declined from 2016 to 2020 in SDW and a more recent decline in CSM, Mugu Lagoon and TJE. - The reduced sampling due to COVID in 2020 may have affected annual values, but we anticipate the trends shown here were little affected the since the reduced sampling was applied across all wetlands. - Although higher than Tijuana Estuary in 2020, the 4 year running average has continued to decline and is not similar to the lowest performing reference site. - Consequently, this standard is not currently met.